Kanye West Leaves Kim Kardashian In Tears After Huge Fight, Reports ‘In Touch’

 Kim Kardashian and Kanye West’s relationship is rumored to be on the rocks.
-The pair have looked like the perfect couple on social media in recent weeks, but behind closed doors it could be a much different story.
+The pair has looked like the perfect couple on social media in recent weeks, but behind closed doors it could be a much different story.

 According to a May 8 report by In Touch Weekly Magazine, Kim Kardashian and Kanye West have been fighting over Kanye’s bizarre behavior such has his shocking comments during interviews and Trump-related tweets.
 Kim is said to be “mad” at her husband for embarrassing her and her family with his off the wall statements.